Nonprofit New York's Board of Directors

 Ian is currently serving as Interim Executive Director for various nonprofits.
-Ian recently retired from RSM US LLP where he led the Not-for-Profit, Healthcare and Employee Benefit Plans practices in the New York office.
-RSM provides audit, tax and consulting services.
-He has more than 40 years’ experience advising boards of directors and senior management at nonprofit organizations.
-He now serves as consultant to nonprofit boards and management on governance, management and other matters, and as an interim executive director.
+Ian recently retired from RSM US LLP where he led the Not-for-Profit, Healthcare, and Employee Benefit Plans practices in the New York office.
+RSM provides audit, tax, and consulting services.
+He has more than 40 years' experience advising boards of directors and senior management at nonprofit organizations.
+He now serves as a consultant to nonprofit boards and management on governance, management, and other matters, and as an interim executive director.
 Ian is a Past President of Stephen Wise Free Synagogue in Manhattan and a former Board member of Governance Matters and Court Appointed Special Advocates.

 Dr. Rev Chloe Breyer